xang555/rate-banklao/README.md

 ### psb(success,erro)

-return json object which it is money rate from Phongsavanh bank (PSB)
+return  promise object which it is money rate from Phongsavanh bank (PSB)

 example result :